 Augusta University attracts bright students and has rigorous courses.
-This leads to a higher level of competition than what students may have faced in High School and means that not every freshman who excelled academically in High School will be a 4.0 student here.
+This leads to a higher level of competition than what students may have faced in high school and means that not every freshman who excelled academically in high school will be a 4.0 student here.
 Developing the capacity to work independently and consistently can be more important than grades, as long as the student meets the basic academic requirements set out by the university.

-If your student does experience difficulties, encourage him to take advantage of the many campus resources available for students.
+If your student does experience difficulties, encourage them to take advantage of the many campus resources available for students.
 The Student Counseling and Psychological Services is always available to help your student and there are a variety of other sources for academic assistance as well.